SalmaML56/SalmaML56/README.md

 ### About Quantlix

-Quantlix is a small, senior-only agentic AI lab — founded by Ali Muhammad in 2023 — focused on climate, energy, and agriculture.
+Quantlix focused on climate, energy, and agriculture.
 The team builds long-running AI agents around three core practices:

 - **Harness Engineering** — eval suites, guardrails, and simulation environments that take agents from demo to production
 - **Sovereign Deployment** — open-weight models running on client infrastructure, so intelligence stays where the data lives